 The azimuthal quantum number arises from the angular part of the wave function and directly quantizes orbital angular momentum as L=l(l+1)โโ.

-Ranges from 0 to nโ1 for each principal quantum number, meaning the n=3 shell contains s, p, and d orbitals
+Ranges from 0 to nโ1 for each principal quantum number.
+So the n=3 shell contains s (l=0), p (l=1), and d (l=2) orbitals.

 Angular Momentum Quantization

-Higher l values correspond to greater angular momentum and more complex spatial distributions of electron probability
+Higher l values correspond to greater angular momentum and more complex spatial distributions of electron probability.

 Spatial Orientation

-The magnetic quantum number emerges from the requirement that angular momentum components along any axis must also be quantized.
+The magnetic quantum number emerges from the requirement that angular momentum components along any chosen axis must also be quantized.

 Magnetic Quantum Number (mlโ)

-Explains orbital degeneracyโp-orbitals have 3 orientations (mlโ=โ1,0,+1), d-orbitals have 5, f-orbitals have 7
+Explains orbital degeneracy. p-orbitals have 3 orientations (mlโ=โ1,0,+1), d-orbitals have 5, f-orbitals have 7.

 Magnetic Field Effects